micahtracht/Q-learning-with-cartpole/README.md

 No Epsilon Min        | 5/5 = 100%               | 1832.50 ± 151.39                  | 1770, 1700, 1770, 2090    | 316.02 ± 29.78                              | 294.34, 304.64, 358.14, 279.74, 343.27
 Epsilon = 0 (greedy)  | 2/5 = 40%                | 1405 ± 75 (for the 2 solved runs) | 1480, 1330                | 134.89 ± 157.46                             | 269.41, 9.37, 9.35, 376.97, 9.36

-Caption: Average reward curve for the Baseline DQN configuration over 5 runs.
+Average reward curve for the Baseline DQN configuration over 5 runs.
 The shaded area represents ±1 standard deviation.

 ![Baseline DQN Rewards](assets/5RunDiffSeedExperiment.png)

-Caption: Average reward curve for the "No Epsilon Min" configuration over 5 runs.
+Average reward curve for the "No Epsilon Min" configuration over 5 runs.
 The shaded area represents ±1 standard deviation.

 ![No Epsilon Min Rewards](assets/NoEpsMin5RunRLGraph.png)

 Average reward curve for the "Epsilon = 0 (Greedy)" configuration over 5 runs.
 The shaded area represents ±1 standard deviation.

 ![Epsilon = 0 Rewards](assets/NoEpsilonRewardPlotCartPole.png)

+#### Discussion of findings

+* **Baseline DQN (Control):** The baseline configuration demonstrated predictable, fast learning that produced a high reward.
+All five runs successfully solved the simulation, and it did so very quickly.
+* **No epsilon min (epsilon_min = 0):** Removing the floor did not affect the earlier stages of the run.
+In the later stages, removing the epsilon floor resulted in stable and strong performance.
+In total, however, the performance was not notably different from baseline DQN, with time to solve and average rewards all falling within margin of error for 5 runs.
+* **No epsilon (epsilon = 0):** Removing any exploration resulted in highly variable and unstable training.
+The model would in some runs never learn to perform well, while in other runs it would learn quite quickly.
+Ultimately, eliminating any exploration had a detrimental impact on model performance, as it resulted in a 40% solve rate (as compared to 100% for the other two configurations) and a markedly lower average reward across all 5 runs.
+This is clearly visible in each run's average rewards, in which 3 of the 5 runs averaged less than 10 reward per run, likely due to the model getting stuck in suboptimal local minima early on.
+With the lack of exploration, they were never able to take random steps to escape these local minima.
+* **Conclusion:** This study demonstrates the importance of epsilon-greedy exploration to improve training run reliability and success.
+Without it, the agent often gets stuck in local minima it is unable to escape from.
+Further studies are still required to determine the impact of the removal of an epsilon minimum from the model, especially as the epsilon decay parameter varies.

 ## Files